 Published 28th March 2020

-So, for teaching English Online without a degree, here is our list of companies which are good options for teachers who don’t have degrees.
+For teaching English Online without a degree, here is our list of companies that are good options for teachers who don’t have degrees.

 Lingoda is a language learning platform for adult learners.
-Teachers commit to a particular class at a particular time e.g. 9 a.m. group class on natural disasters, view the materials and turn up for the lesson.
+Online teachers commit to a particular class at a particular time e.g. 9 a.m. group class on natural disasters, view the materials, and turn up for the lesson.
 Classes can be 1-to-1 or groups of up to 4.
 Teachers are provided with in-house designed materials, so you don’t have to think about lesson preparation.
-To teach with Lingoda teachers need to have a TEFL certificate, speak English at level C2 or higher, and have at least 3 years’ teaching experience.
+To teach with Lingoda teachers need to have a TEFL certificate and have at least 3 years’ teaching experience.
 Teaching with Lingoda you’ll earn about $11 an hour.

 Palfish is an app which connects teachers with Young Learners in China.
 You can be a General Palfish teacher or a Palfish Official Kids Course teacher.
 A General teacher can teach 1-to-1 or group classes, but no materials are given.
 These classes are more like conversation classes.
 A Kids Course teacher will teach only 1-to-1 and is given lesson materials.
 There are no requirements to be a General teacher but you need to have a TEFL certificate and be a native speaker to be a Kids Course teacher.
 General teachers set their own rates and Kids Course teachers earn $22 an hour plus bonuses.

-With Hugo English you will teach children in China aged 5 to 16 years old.
+With Hugo English, you will teach children in China aged 5 to 16 years old.
 Classes are 1-to-1 and lessons take place seven days a week.
-Teachers don’t require a degree but you must be a native speaker and a TEFL certificate is preferred.
+Teachers aren’t required a degree but you must be a native speaker and a TEFL certificate is preferred.
 Teachers earn $14 to $20 an hour.

-Amazing Talker is another company which allows students to choose their teachers.
-Teachers upload a demo or introductory video and students can book a time with the teacher of their choice.
+With Amazing Talker, teachers upload a demo or introductory video and students can book a time with the teacher of their choice.
 Lessons are 1-to-1 and 50 minutes long.
 Teachers set their own rates, but the majority of teachers charge $10 – $20 per 50-minute lesson.
 A degree is not required but a TEFL certificate or teaching experience is preferred and you must be a native English speaker or have proof of your proficiency.
 Teaching materials are not provided.